Chaitanya45470/Route-Specific-validation/README.md

-This project takes file path and team size as input and creates teams and writes the output to console and to file
+This node js project takes file path and team size as input and creates Random teams and writes the output to console and to file